K-S-K/CV/Articles/05_EWReliability/Article.md

 - Sharing the work between several members of our team.

 **Evolving stages of the project we implemented with wonderfull people I work with:**
-- Configurable delpoyment by claster subsystem;
+- Configurable delpoyment over claster subsystem;
 - Many different traffic modeles for the load testing subsystem;
 - Suspendable measures queue to survive the database server unavailability periods without keepinh all measures in the operating memory;
 - Several additional measuring subsystems like SQLServer availability observation component and MongoDB Health minitoring component which cennot provide data we need to observ them naturally;